 Tip 5 – Identifying Stains

 There are varying types of staining takes place on stone surfaces due to different causes.
-Let’s identify causes of stains first so we can take precautionary steps in advance.
+Let’s identify the causes of stains first so we can take precautionary steps in advance.

 - Various food & drink items initiate/trigger stain development on the stone surfaces due to spills or droppings in exterior areas where kids and parties are norms.
 In patios, tea, coffee, and soft drinks are the major ingredients causing stains.